HandOfGod94/dhcp_watcher/README.md

 # DhcpWatcher

-Reads DHCP file and exposes at `/lease` endpoint
+Reads DHCP file and exposes at `/lease` endpoint.
 This can then be visualized as table on `grafana`.

 ## Commands